Registan Square in Samarkand

 Where to stay in Samarkand?

 Samarkand caters for all kinds of visitors.
 Ranging from luxury hotels to budgeted hostels, the city has it all.
 There are plenty of accommodation options to choose from.
-Staying in Samarkand may be a bit more expensive than the other cities such as Khiva and Bukhara.
+Staying in Samarkand may be a bit more expensive than staying in other cities such as Khiva and Bukhara.
 You can look for accommodations for $20 to $200 per night.

 If you are a budgeted traveller, you can consider staying at hostels like Heartland Hostel, Chashma Hostel or Hostel Muborak.
 The beds at the dorms in these hostels start from $20 per night.